 And yes, it’s a public bath which means that you’re topless with other women in the hammam chamber – it’s really an experience.
 Which is also why I went for their first slot – I was hoping for some privacy to ease myself into it.

 Pro Tip: Definitely get as an early of a timeslot or a weekday appointment if you can.
-You could be the only guest and it’s a good way to ease yourself into the public bath experience.
+You will likely be the only guest and it’s a good way to ease yourself into the public bath experience.

 The Turkish Hammam Experience: Arriving & Pre-Hammam Details